Family Wellbeing Program

 Twice a year, dinners are held to support and recognize our youth.
 The Academic Dinner which takes place in June recognizes the academic accomplishments of youth including elementary school, secondary school graduations and post-secondary attendance and graduation.
 Bursaries are also awarded to recipients at this dinner.
 The annual Holiday Dinner in December is when many of our youth and their supporters gather together to share a meal, participate in activities and receive gifts that assist them with their daily living.
 For many of our young people, this dinner is a highlight of the Holiday Season.

 The Homework/Tutoring Program is designed to increase self-confidence and academic performance.
 Delivered at both the Windsor and Leamington offices, approximately 40 students benefit from the program each year.
 Tutors are retired teachers, professionals, university and high school students and work one-on-one with students enrolled in the program.
 The program has proven to be overwhelmingly successful as skills are developed and interest in studies is enhanced.
 Children have the use of iPads as resources which put them on an equal footing with classmates.
 Also, a Smart Board tracks results that are reviewed by agency workers and the child’s teachers and tutors.

 Youth With Cameras Program

 The Youth With Cameras Program not only teaches photography, it instills self-confidence and lends to the establishment and strengthening of friendships.
 Participants are given a new camera.
-Under the direction of a Service Director and an expert from Henry’s Camera’s, students visit a number of local landmarks and destinations to pursue their new hobby.
+Under the direction of a Society staff and an expert from Henry’s Camera’s, students visit a number of local landmarks and destinations to pursue their new hobby.
 Photos are displayed at an annual Gallery Showing planned by the youth.

 Fresh Air Summer Camp